ContainerSSH/agent/USAGE.md

 The `--wait` flag will not launch the desired program until a byte with the value of `\0` is received on `stdin`.
-This byte will not be passed to the program and if any other byte is received the agent will exit.
+This byte will not be passed to the program and if any other byte is received the agent will exit to prevent data stream corruption.

+## Reporting PID

+Since most container implementations don't report the PID of the process inside the container in the `exec` method the `--pid` flag will report the PID of the current program over stdout in the first 4 bytes as a little-endian uint32.

+## Return codes

+This program will exit with one of the following exit codes:

+`1`
+: General configuration error.
+See `stderr` for details.
+`2`
+: Could not read from `stdin` with `--wait`
+`3`
+: Could not write PID to `stdout` with `--pid`.
+`127`
+: Could not execute desired program.